somhi/PCXT_DeMiSTify/atlas_cyc/README.md

 * Load project in Quartus from /atlas_cyc/PCXT_atlas_cyc.qpf

+### Buttons

+* The user button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
+The OSD Reset menu item resets the core itself.

 ### OSD Controls

 * F12 show/hide OSD
 * Long F12 toggles VGA/RGB mode
-* The user button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
-The OSD Reset menu item resets the core itself.